kbrsh/blog/src/moon.md

 Four years of reiterating on Moon with complex API rewrites led to this idea.
 In hindsight, it seems obvious; represent UI as a function.
 But it can be hard to see through the forest of abstractions in the UI development world.
 If anything, the simplicity reinforces that functions are a natural way of defining UIs.

 Pure functions replace contrived models.
-Moon allows pure applications to interact with the world using drivers.
+Moon allows applications to interact with the world using drivers.
 It revitalizes UI development with composition, straightforward testing, time-travel debugging, and faster performance.

 ## Background